The Reading School

 Learning to Read

-Daily phonics lessons continue into Ash Class (Y2,3) with the addition of a greater focus on writing.
-Here the Letters and Sounds programme supports children in acquiring knowledge of the more complex letter patterns found in English spelling.
 Awareness of the role of grammar in supporting reading comprehension and in writing at length becomes increasingly important as children move towards greater independence in their literacy skills.
-All pupils are screened at the end of Y1 to assess their phonics skills; those pupils who have not acquired mastery of basic letters and sounds at that stage are supported throughout Y2 with a one-to-one programme of phonics teaching delivered by a trained member of staff.
-Pupils in Y3 who require additional support in their literacy have access to twice weekly sessions in Fresh Start, our catch-up programme for KS2 pupils.
+All pupils are screened at the end of Year 1 to assess their phonics skills; those pupils who have not acquired mastery of basic letters and sounds at that stage are supported throughout Year 2 to meet their individual needs in this area ready for the screening as a Year 2 pupil.

-Throughout Willow, Maple and Ash Classes, use is made of the Oxford Reading Tree scheme including focused phonics readers.
+Throughout Year2 3,4,5 and 6 use is made of the Oxford Reading Tree scheme including focused phonics readers.
 This ensures that reading material of the correct difficulty level and containing the necessary focus on developing phonics skills is available to children and their parents for use at home.
 Each child has a reading diary and this is used as a record for both teacher and parent to use when noting progress in the child’s reading development.
-Beyond Willow and Ash children are encouraged to read beyond the structured scheme and to explore a range of authors and genres in a bid to discover their own preferences and to extend their knowledge of the breadth and quality of children’s fiction, both classic and contemporary.
+From Year 3 children are encouraged to read beyond the structured scheme and to explore a range of authors and genres where appropriate, in a bid to discover their own preferences and to extend their knowledge of the breadth and quality of children’s fiction, both classic and contemporary.
 Teachers continue to read to children in order to develop through discussion comprehension and vocabulary and to give access to books that children might not otherwise encounter.

 Assessment, recording and reporting

 Informal assessment of children’s reading is continuous through hearing individual readers, group reading and reading across the curriculum in other lessons.
 Children have an individual reading book that reflects the stage of their development and which is used in individual reading sessions to assess progress and to highlight next steps for learning.
 In guided reading children will read from the same text and the teacher will focus on developing a specific reading skill.
 Reading ages (a nationally standardized measure of reading ability) are tested each year as a ‘dipstick’ measure of progress.
 This is also important in matching children’s learning needs to the reading material.
-A more in-depth assessment of reading incorporating reading and comprehension skills is made at the end of each term using National Curriculum criteria and this result is used in the whole school’s termly progress tracking system.
+A more in-depth assessment of reading incorporating reading and comprehension skills is made at the mid point each term using National Curriculum criteria and this result is used in the whole school’s termly progress tracking system.
 Information from both of these measures is used by teachers in reporting termly to parents.
-At various points, children take statutory tests, the results of which are published to parents in annual reports: for children in Y1 this is the phonics check, Y2 the end of Key Stage 1 tests in reading, writing and maths and Y6 the end of Key Stage 2 tests in Reading; Grammar, Spelling and Punctuation; Writing; and maths.
+At various points, children take statutory tests, the results of which are published to parents in annual reports: for children in Year 1 this is the phonics check, Year 2 the end of Key Stage 1 tests in reading, writing and maths and Year 6 the end of Key Stage 2 tests in Reading; Grammar, Spelling and Punctuation; Writing; and maths.
 The school is currently implementing a new system of assessment to complement the recent curriculum changes.
-More information about this can be found on this site in the statement related to assessment.